 Tutto Il Giorno, Southampton & Sag Harbor

-Perennial hot spots serving some of the best Italian food in the Hamptons, in a cool vibe setting.
+Perennial hot spot serving some of the finest Italian food in The Hamptons.
 We love Tutto Il Giorno Southampton’s garden tables and in Sag, the outdoor terrace is a hard ticket to secure, but worth the wait.

 Duryea’s Lobster Deck, Montauk

 A Montauk classic, Duryea’s Lobster Deck is a self-serve seafood eatery with stunning waterfront views and a laid back island vibe.
 Head here and to their new Orient location on the North Fork for lobster rolls, lobster cobb, and epic sunsets.

 Nick and Toni’s, East Hampton